New South Wales Child Custody (Parenting Orders) Laws (2026)

 What is this right?

-When deciding how much time a child spends with each parent, the court considers the benefit of a meaningful relationship with both parents and the need to protect the child from harm (s 60CC).
-The court looks at factors such as the child's views, the nature of the relationship with each parent, practical difficulties with proposed arrangements, and any family violence.
+On time arrangements, the court weighs the benefit of a meaningful relationship with both parents against the need to protect the child from harm (s.
+60CC).
+It looks at the child's views, the relationship with each parent, practical difficulties with proposed arrangements, and any family violence.

-Parents can agree on a parenting plan without going to court, or apply for consent orders to make their agreement legally binding.
+Parents can build a parenting plan privately, or formalise it through consent orders to make the agreement legally binding.

 When does it apply?